hannahro15/July24Hackathon-United-Events/README.md

 - **TEAM PAGE**

-    - The team page is a page that features members of the team who worked on thr project in a form of a grid layout.
-Each card of the team member has a photo, GitHub and LinkedIn URL's and information their role and contribution to the project.
+    - The team page is a page that features members of the team who worked on the project in a form of a grid layout.
+Each team member card shows their photo, GitHub and LinkedIn URL's and outlines their individual contributions to the group project.

 ![screenshot](documentation/other-images/team-page-screenshot.png)